 Crispy Southern Buttermilk Onion Rings

 A close-up of crispy, golden-brown onion rings piled on parchment paper, accompanied by a small bowl of ketchup for dipping.

-To make your onion rings ahead of time, coat the slices as directed in your recipe and lay them in a single layer on a parchment-lined baking sheet.
+To make your onion rings ahead of time, coat the slices as directed in the recipe and lay them in a single layer on a parchment-lined baking sheet.
 Chill them in the fridge for at least 30 minutes—this helps the coating adhere and ensures a crispy finish.
 When you’re ready to serve, fry the chilled rings in hot oil until golden and crunchy.
-For best results, avoid freezing the uncooked, coated rings as it can lead to sogginess, and reheat any leftovers in an oven or air fryer to revive their crispiness.
+For best results, avoid freezing the uncooked, coated rings, as it can lead to sogginess, and reheat any leftovers in an oven or air fryer to revive their crispiness.

+Crispy Southern Buttermilk Onion Rings